MicrosoftDocs/dynamics365smb-docs/business-central/admin-teams-integration.md

 After a card is sent to a chat, the card and the fields shown on the card are copied to Teams.
 This information is subject to the Teams policies for your organization, such as data retention policies.
 When displaying card details, none of the data in the details window is stored in Teams.
 The data remains stored in [!INCLUDE [prod_short](includes/prod_short.md)] and will only be retrieved by Teams when the user chooses to view the details.

-- To learn more about where Teams stores that data, see [Location of data in Microsoft Teams](/microsoftteams/location-of-data-in-teams).
+- Learn more about where Teams stores that data at [Location of data in Microsoft Teams](/microsoftteams/location-of-data-in-teams).
-- To learn more about retention policies in Teams, see [Retention policies in Microsoft Teams](/microsoftteams/retention-policies).
+- Learn more about retention policies in Teams at [Retention policies in Microsoft Teams](/microsoftteams/retention-policies).

 ### Restricting sharing of cards